-- out (Tensor2Field, optional) Optional tensorial field to which the result is written. - label (str, optional) Name of the returned field return a scalar field by applying method
+- out (Tensor2Field, optional) Optional tensorial field to which the result is written. - label (str, optional) Name of the returned field return scalar variant of the field

 - scalar (str) Choose the method to use.
 Possible choices are norm, max, min, squared_sum, norm_squared, or an integer specifying which component is returned (indexing starts at 0).
-The default value auto picks the method automatically: The first (and only) component is returned for real fields on one-dimensional spaces, while the norm of the vector is returned otherwise. - label (str, optional) Name of the returned field the scalar field after applying the operation pde.fields.scalar.ScalarField
+The default value auto picks the method automatically: The first (and only) component is returned for real fields on one-dimensional spaces, while the norm of the vector is returned otherwise. - label (str, optional) Name of the returned field pde.fields.scalar.ScalarField